 1. The Classicist

-Anchor days around Westerkerk/Posthoornkerk chamber sets and museum halls (Maritime Museum, Van Gogh).
-Slot in an evening with the Grachtenfestival Ensemble performing Handel’s Water Music to stay on-theme.
+Anchor your days around Westerkerk and Posthoornkerk chamber sets and museum halls (the Rijksmuseum, Maritime Museum and Van Gogh).
+Slot in a programme that leans into the “Flow” theme to stay on-message.

 2. The Jazz Explorer

-Hunt the Jazz Gems series, cozy hotel-bar duos, and late sets at unique venues.
-Keep an eye out for big-band energy linked to the opener and jazz-hip-hop crossovers later in the week.
+Hunt the Jazz Gems series, cozy hotel-bar duos and late sets in unexpected venues.
+Keep an eye out for Artist in Residence Arjan Linker’s genre-crossing programmes and big-band energy across the week.

 3. The Adventurous Listener

-Pick the surprising spaces — pumping stations, rooftops, neighborhood parks — and global-meets-classical programs (world-influenced chamber groups, contemporary commissions).
+Pick the surprising spaces — pumping stations, rooftops and neighborhood parks — and global-meets-classical programmes (world-influenced chamber groups and contemporary commissions).

 Practical tips

 - Book anchors early; leave space to wander.
-High-demand sets sell out.
-Spontaneous neighborhood shows are half the fun.
+High-demand sets sell out, but spontaneous neighborhood shows are half the fun.

 - Layer up after sunset.
 Amsterdam evenings cool quickly on the water.

 - Filter by district & accessibility.
-Use program filters to target neighborhoods and wheelchair-friendly venues.
+Use the programme filters to target neighborhoods and wheelchair-friendly venues.

 Frequently asked questions